-The Health: Science, Society and Policy (HSSP) program encourages HSSP majors and minors to engage in study abroad programs.
+The Health: Science, Society, and Policy (HSSP) program encourages HSSP majors and minors to engage in study abroad programs.
 Each year, approximately one third of HSSP students participate in such programs.
 While some HSSP students do not take health-related courses abroad, others go abroad to expand their perspectives on health and health care, as well as cultural differences in understandings of health, illness, and well-being.
 Many programs offer a health-related internship and field experience components that engage students in experiential learning and fulfill the HSSP hands-on-experience (HOE) requirement.
-In recent years, HSSP students have gone to Brazil, Chile, Denmark, England, Geneva, India, Kenya, South Africa, Spain, and numerous other countries for their life-enriching study abroad experiences.
+In recent years, HSSP students have gone to Mexico, Chile, Denmark, England, Geneva, India, South Africa, Spain, and numerous other countries for their life-enriching study abroad experiences.

 If you are interested in exploring our Study Abroad options:

-Review "Get Started"
+Review "Get Started".

 Plan ahead the Office of Study Abroad and HSSP’s Study Abroad Liaison can be very busy in January and February.

 Before contacting the HSSP Study Abroad Liaison with questions, please review the following FAQs as well as this flow chart.